omni-trash/syslog/README.md

 ## Tracing vs. Logging vs. Telemetry

-In many of my small projects i have a simple trace output during developoment and the output is written to logfiles in production.
+In many of my small projects i have a simple trace output during development and the output is written to logfiles in production.

 Seems to be good but there are some problems:
 - logfiles are unreaded, except someone tells me that there is a problem